Definition of Incest

-(noun) Sexual relations between certain members of a family.
+(noun) Sexual intercourse between certain members of a family.

-- Called the incest taboo, a prohibition against incest exists in all societies but the particular relationships prohibited varies.
-The most common is a child and a parent or two siblings such as a brother and sister.
+- Called the incest taboo, a prohibition against incest exists in all current societies but the particular relationships prohibited varies with place and time.
+The most commonly prohibited incestuous relationships are a child and a parent or two siblings.

 - Type: adelphogamy